Nevada Promise Scholarship – Eligibility

 - Have concerns about your academic progress?
 Make an appointment with an advisor today.

 - The other gift aid that is considered first in determining eligibility for the Nevada Promise Scholarship is the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Silver State Opportunity Grant (SSOG), and/or Governor Guinn Millennium Scholarship (GGMS).

 - The Nevada System of Higher Education (NSHE) will determine the maximum amount of the scholarship that each student is eligible to receive based on available funding.
 If there are not sufficient funds available for all eligible scholarship applicants, students will be awarded in the order the completed application was received.

-- The Nevada System of Higher Education (NSHE) shall award applicants filling out an alternative determination form [acknowledgement form] at the participating institutions only after all students who have completed the Free Application for Federal Student Aid (FAFSA) have been awarded a full scholarship.
+- The Nevada System of Higher Education (NSHE) shall award applicants filling out Nevada Promise Scholarship FAFSA Alternative Acknowledgement Form at the participating institutions only after all students who have completed the Free Application for Federal Student Aid (FAFSA) have been awarded a full scholarship.

 - Each applicant should review Senate Bill 350 for the full details on the Nevada Promise Scholarship.